versicode/products-shop/README.md

 **Installation**:
 - clone repo
 - ```cp app/config/main.php.dist app/config/main.php```
-- set required params in app/config/main.php
+- set required params in app/config/main.php or keep as is
 - seed database with test data (it may take a while) ```docker exec -it proshop-php-fpm sh -c "php command.php seed"```
 - ```docker-compose up```
 - warmup a cache (it may take a while too) ```docker exec -it proshop-php-fpm sh -c "php command.php cache"```